Blog‹ Back to List

 We have math classes that are catered separately for the IP students as well as the O-level track students to help them secure high scores every year.
 Designed by our Ex-Hwa Chong Institution Head of Department, Mr Max Tan, our Mathematics programme aims to equip students with the knowledge of key mathematical concepts, with a focus on understanding and applications.
 Our carefully crafted lesson plans and materials follow closely to the schools’ scheme of work.
 Students learn to make parallel connections across topics and undergo rigorous practice to familiarise themselves with the different types of questions.

-Registration For 2019 Classes Is Ongoing
+Registration Is Ongoing

 We'd love to welcome your child to our classes.
 Simply leave your contact details in our enquiry form and we will get back to you.